 All feed rolls and twin (double) drums fitted with spring loaded safety gear.

-Vapour extraction hood, total dust tight, nitrogen atmosphere capable, or full vacuum casing.
+Vapour extraction hood, total dust tight, nitrogen atmosphere capable.

 Side and cross conveyors, traversing feed gear, automatic feed control, product breakers.